ericmjl/pyds-cli/docs/index.md

 in order to set up my projects and perform common tasks (such as Python package publishing).

+PyDS follows the philosophy that in order for data scientists to be efficient, they must have tooling at hand that automates the mundane, reduces the number of commands that they need to remember, and makes the sane things easy to do
+(that's riff off security folks' mantra, "making the right things easy to do").

 In the spirit of automation, this project was thus born.
 With it, my aim here is to bring _sanity_ to project initialization.

 ## Quickstart

+Ensure that you have the Anaconda distribution of Python installed, and that `conda` can be found using your `PATH` environment variable.

+Then, install from PyPI:

 ```bash
 pip install pyds
 ```

+At this point, look at the docs to see what comman

 ## Design philosophy